Doug Bradley

-Douglas William Bradley (born 7 September 1954) is an English actor and author, best known for his role as the lead Cenobite "Pinhead" in the Hellraiser film series and for narration on various Cradle of Filth albums.
-He is also starring in the upcoming animated film Dagon: Troll World Chronicles as the forest monster Goeyre Heddagh.
+Douglas William Bradley (born 7 September 1954) is an English actor best known for his role as the Cenobite leader Pinhead in the Hellraiser film series.

 Early life

-Bradley was born in Liverpool and attended Quarry Bank High School.
+Douglas William Bradley was born in Liverpool on 7 September 1954.
+He attended Quarry Bank High School in the Allerton suburb of Liverpool.

 Career

-Bradley is best known for playing the role of Pinhead, the lead Cenobite, in the first eight Hellraiser films, as well as Captain Elliot Spencer in two of the films, Hellbound: Hellraiser II (1988) and Hellraiser III: Hell on Earth (1992).
-He is one of only six actors to play the same horror character at least six consecutive times, the others being Christopher Lee (who portrayed Count Dracula), Robert Englund (who portrayed Freddy Krueger), Warwick Davis (who portrayed the Leprechaun), Brad Dourif (who portrayed Chucky) and Tobin Bell (who portrayed John Kramer/"Jigsaw").
+Bradley is best known for portraying the villainous Cenobite leader Pinhead in the first eight installments of the Hellraiser film series, which were adapted from books written by his long-time friend and former classmate Clive Barker; he also portrayed Captain Elliot Spencer, the man who later became Pinhead, in Hellbound: Hellraiser II (1988) and Hellraiser III: Hell on Earth (1992).
+He is one of only seven actors to play the same horror character at least six consecutive times, the others being Christopher Lee (Count Dracula), Robert Englund (Freddy Krueger), Warwick Davis (the Leprechaun), Brad Dourif (Chucky), Tobin Bell (Jigsaw), and Roger L. Jackson (Ghostface).
 Due to his eventual skill at application and removal of the Pinhead appliances and costume, he has been credited in some of the Hellraiser films as an assistant make-up artist named Bill Bradley, using his middle name.

-Bradley appeared as a gym teacher in an advertisement for Direct Line insurance in the UK.
-He has performed narrations on several songs by Cradle of Filth, an English extreme metal band.
-The first was 2000's "Her Ghost in the Fog", as well as "Death Magick for Adepts" and "Tortured Soul Asylum", from the album Midian.
-However, he could not appear in the music video and was replaced by actor David McEwen.

-Bradley also appeared on "Swansong for a Raven" and "Satyriasis" from the band's 2004 album, Nymphetamine.
+Bradley appeared as a gym teacher in an advert for insurance company Direct Line.
+He has performed narrations on several songs by Cradle of Filth, the first being 2000's "Her Ghost in the Fog", as well as "Death Magick for Adepts" and "Tortured Soul Asylum" from the album Midian.
+However, he could not appear in the music video and was replaced by David McEwen.
+He also appeared on "Swansong for a Raven" and "Satyriasis" from the band's 2004 album, Nymphetamine.
 In 2006, he lent his narrations to "Rise of the Pentagram" and "Tonight in Flames" from the album Thornography.
-Continuing in this vein, Bradley has contributed guest vocals to Cradle of Filth's 2008 album Godspeed on the Devil's Thunder, on all songs except "Tragic Kingdom".
-He returned for their 2021 album, Existence is Futile, on the songs "Sisters of the Mist" and "Suffer Our Dominian".
+Continuing in this vein, Bradley contributed guest vocals to Cradle of Filth's 2008 album Godspeed on the Devil's Thunder, on all songs except "Tragic Kingdom".
+He returned for their 2021 album, Existence Is Futile, on the songs "Sisters of the Mist" and "Suffer Our Dominian".

 Bradley has appeared in many short horror films, such as Red Lines and On Edge.
 He is a member of the UK animation company Renga Media, makers of the independent Dominator films and shorts, dividing job roles between producer and voice actor.
 He voiced the Loc-Nar in the short animated crossover Heavy Metal vs. Dominator, in which characters from the Dominator universe meet and fight with characters from the film Heavy Metal 2000.